Azure/azure-powershell/src/ResourceManager/NotificationHubs/Commands.NotificationHubs/help/Set-AzNotificationHubsNamespaceAuthorizationRules.md

         "Send"
     \]
 }
-When used in conjunction with the **Set-AzureRmNotificationHubsNamespaceAuthorizationRules** cmdlet, the preceding JSON sample modifies an authorization rule named ContosoAuthorizationRule to give users Listen and Send rights to the namespace.
+When used in conjunction with the **Set-AzNotificationHubsNamespaceAuthorizationRules** cmdlet, the preceding JSON sample modifies an authorization rule named ContosoAuthorizationRule to give users Listen and Send rights to the namespace.

 ## EXAMPLES

 ### Example 1: Modify an authorization rule assigned to a namespace
 ```
-PS C:\>Set-AzureRmNotificationHubsNamespaceAuthorizationRules -Namespace "ContosoNamespace" -ResourceGroup "ContosoNotificationGroup" -InputFile "C:\Configuration\AuthorizationRules.json"
+PS C:\>Set-AzNotificationHubsNamespaceAuthorizationRules -Namespace "ContosoNamespace" -ResourceGroup "ContosoNotificationGroup" -InputFile "C:\Configuration\AuthorizationRules.json"
 ```

 This command modifies an authorization rule assigned to the namespace named ContosoNamespace.